What Are Varicose Veins and What Causes Them?

 You have a lot of blood to help your developing child grow because you are pregnant.
 You have more progesterone, a hormone that encourages veins to relax instead of maintaining the tone that allows blood to flow smoothly.

 Similarly, the weight of your uterus and baby puts strain on your lower vena cava, the major vein that transports blood to your heart, making it difficult to reach the heart.
 To avoid varicose veins, doctors always recommend wearing compression socks during pregnancy.

-How Can Varicose Veins Be Prevented During Pregnancy?
+How to Prevent Varicose Veins during Pregnancy?

 Women with a family history of varicose veins are more likely than those without to get the disorder.
 Here are a few helpful suggestions for reducing the severity of varicose veins during pregnancy.